GI-ROBUST/gi-robust.github.io/robust25/index.md

     anchor: "/robust24/"
 ---

-**Attention: Registrations before 2025-01-17 presumably got lost, and must re-register.**
+**Attention: Registrations before 2025-01-17 got lost with high probability, and [must re-register](https://www.dsn.kastel.kit.edu/english/robust2025.php)**

 This workshop is a joint technical discussion (“GI Fachgespräch”) of the [GI](https://gi.de) special interest groups on Communication and Distributed Systems ([KuVS](https://kuvs.de/)) and Operating Systems ([FGBS](https://www.betriebssysteme.org/)).
 We look into protocols and frameworks that are robust against Byzantine faults.